sage-code/csr/content/web-design/next.md

 * **Routing:** React doesn't have built-in routing.
 You'd need a separate library to define how different URLs map to specific components in your application.
 This adds complexity and potential compatibility issues.
 * **Data Fetching:**  Fetching data from APIs or databases often requires writing custom logic within components.
 This can lead to repetitive code and difficulty managing data across multiple components.
 * **Rendering Strategies:**  React renders content on the client-side (in the user's browser).
 This can lead to slower initial page loads, especially for content that relies on fetched data.
-Additionally, SEO (Search Engine Optimization) can be impacted because search engines might not see all the content initially. erience and website performance.
-If you plan to deploy on Vercel, it's an even stronger choice.
-Given your React foundation, investing some time in learning Next.js will pay off in the long run.
+Additionally, SEO (Search Engine Optimization) can be impacted because search engines might not be able to see all the content initially, hindering website performance and user experience (UX).

 ---